-Section 19.1 of the Act sets out the requirements for by-laws, as outlined in Appendix 9.
-TRCA's current Administration Regulation and Rules of Conduct do not fully meet the requirements of the Act, and as such TRCA followed the Conservation Authority BMP and Administrative By-law Model to ensure adherence to the regulation and a high level of consistency among conservation authorities, with respect to governance.
-The By-law recommended by TRCA staff contains some modifications from the Model in order to meet specific TRCA needs and adhere to previous direction of the Authority, while still maintaining the desired consistency.
+Section 19.1 of the Act sets out the requirements for by-laws, as outlined in Appendix 10.
+TRCA's current Administration Regulation and Rules of Conduct do not fully meet the requirements of the Act, and as such TRCA followed Conservation Authority BMP's and the Administrative By-law Model to ensure adherence to the regulation and a high level of consistency among conservation authorities, with respect to governance.
+The By-law recommended by TRCA staff contains some modifications from the Model in order to meet specific TRCA needs and to adhere to previous direction of the Authority, while still maintaining the desired outcome of consistency with the Administrative By-law Model.